electrichasgoneaudi/electrichasgoneaudi.github.io/content/models/e-tron/_index.md

 Audi e-tron 55 had its world premiere on September 17.
 2018 Later the Sportback was released together with the 50 and S version.

-The car has been a big success for Audi and in Norway, it even became the most sold new passenger car in 2020, the first time Audi had this in any market.
+The car has been a big success for Audi and in Norway, it even became the most sold new passenger car in 2020, the first time for Audi in any market.

 In April 2021 e-tron no 100.000 was produced.